 All this implies that ‘buy the dip’ is the best strategy going forward, both for playing the gold as well as the silver market.
 There will be one or two rallies per year going forward.
 Those are the ones we want to catch.
 We recommend readers to sign up to our free newsletter to follow our work and try to catch those gold rallies in 2020 and beyond 2021.

-Let’s start with the conclusions of our gold price forecast for 2020 and 2021: gold is a new bull market.
+Let’s start with the conclusions of our gold price forecast for 2021: gold is a new bull market.

 Based on the long term charts which show gold’s dominant patterns we expect this new bull market to continue for several years.